Brittany Forslind, Biology/Ecology

 “I loved the field work,” she says.
 “And I loved seeing all the different species.”

-Forslind is among a growing number of students participating in the co-op program
+Forslind was among a growing number of students participating in the co-op program

 .
-Launched two years ago in the plastics engineering department
+Launched in 2012, in the plastics engineering department

 , the program has expanded to include the College of Sciences